DataManager Reference Guide

 |---|---|---|

-| update_content_item | uri :str, class_name :str, update_data: dict | None |
+| update_content_item | entity_id :str, class_name :str, update_data :dict, label=None | None |

 Update an existing Content Item.